Reading guide

 Sanitary approval for animal products

-For establishments producing, processing, handling or transporting products of animal origin without direct sale to consumers, such as a food truck offering meat dishes or other products of animal origin (charcuterie, cheeses, etc.), an application for approval must be submitted to the Direction Départementale chargé de la Protection des Populations (DDPP) or the Direction Départementale de l’Emploi, du Travail, des Solidarités et de la Protection des Populations (DDETSPP).
+For establishments producing, processing, handling or transporting products of animal origin without direct sale to consumers, such as a food truck serving meat dishes or other products of animal origin (charcuterie, cheeses, etc.), a request for approval must be submitted to the Direction Départementale chargé de la Protection des Populations (DDPP) or the Direction Départementale de l’Emploi, du Travail, des Solidarités et de la Protection des Populations (DDETSPP).

 Sanitary approval guarantees that the establishment complies with current hygiene and food safety standards, and is issued following inspection of premises, equipment and procedures.